Purser: History

 The purser joined the warrant officer ranks of the Royal Navy in the early 14th century and existed as a naval rank until 1852.
 The development of the warrant officer system began in 1040, when five English ports began furnishing warships to King Edward the Confessor in exchange for certain privileges.
 They also furnished crews whose officers were the master, boatswain, carpenter and cook.
 Later these officers were "warranted" by the British Admiralty.
-Pursers received no pay but were entitled to profits made through their business activities.
-In the 18th century a purser would buy his warrant for £65 and was required to post sureties totalling £2,100 with the Admiralty.
-They maintained and sailed the ships and were the standing officers of the navy, staying with the ships in port between voyages as caretakers supervising repairs and refitting.
+Pursers received no pay but were entitled to profits earned through their business activities.
+In the 18th century, a purser would buy his warrant for £65 and was required to post sureties totalling £2,100 with the admiralty.
+The pursers maintained and sailed the ships and were the standing officers of the navy, staying with the ships in port between voyages as caretakers supervising repairs and refitting.